echudev/tasker/README.md

 ## Overview

 A Todo App inspired by "MS Todo" app, using React.js, Redux Toolkit and Material UI for designs.
+Firebase was used for databases and authentication handling.
 Hope you like it!

 ### Screenshots